Table of Contents

 - The intestinal phase

 When the food reaches the stomach, the gastric phase begins.
-In order to stimulate gastric secretion and gastric motility, regulation of neural and hormonal mechanisms is required during the gastric phase.
+In order to stimulate gastric secretion and motility, regulation of neural and hormonal mechanisms is required during the gastric phase.

 Nerve impulses from stretch receptors (measuring the filling volume) and chemoreceptors (monitoring the pH of the gastric chyme) reach the Meissner plexus and there activate the parasympathetic nervous system and intestinal neurons.
 The resulting nerve impulses cause peristaltic waves and stimulate gastric secretion.